 What is Adrenaclick?

-Tell your doctor about all your medical conditions, but especially if you:
+Before you use Adrenaclick, tell your healthcare provider about all your medical conditions, especially if you:

-- have heart disease or high blood pressure
+- have heart problems or high blood pressure

 - have diabetes